 In my fifth novel, "Saint Blaise" (due to be published in late February 2025), much of the action takes place (as with "Nineteen Seventy-Six") in Cape Town.
 In this story, which opens in 1968, we pick up on the life of Blaise, a thirteen year old boy who grows up in a Catholic family in Cape Town, and we look at the events which shaped him, and at how in later life he acquires his eventual reputation as something of a Christian mystic and holy man.
 The story follows Blaise from Cape Town in the late 1960s, to Angola during the South African Border Wars of the mid-1970s, and then to Rhodesia during the late 1970s during her Bush War, and back to Cape Town.

 My recent novels in particular - their literary style, and their content - are consciously "retro," and are set in the past.
-Not the distant past (the 1960s and 1970s do not seem so long ago to me), but a past which, in hindsight, seemed to embrace a period before the rise of the myriad contemporary "issues" which so bedevil British society today.
+Not the distant past (the 1960s and 1970s do not seem so long ago to me), but a past which, in hindsight, seemed to embrace a period before the rise of the myriad social, cultural and political issues which so bedevil society today.
+It was a past in which I felt more comfortable than I do in contemporary society: I freely confess that my writing is escapist.